wallabi-es/image-focus/README.md

 ## Using Image Focus

-When you have installed and activated Image Focus you can start cropping your images.
-Whenever you upload an image to the media page of your website you can select your image and immediately start cropping.
+When you upload an image you can immediately start cropping.

 ## Getting involved